kenychan/Blue-Tears-Online-Unpacker-/README.md

 This is an ongoing documentation of a hobby project and this repository is for educational purpose only.
 I do it out of childhood nostalgia and love for this early-deceased game.
 Please refrain from any commerical use.
-It contain resource extraction, asset viewing scripts and the development diary.
+It contains resource extraction, asset viewing scripts and the development diary.

 ## Current Status